 Improving incident resolution speed has value - but it's not sufficient on its own.

 You don't achieve 99.99% uptime simply by responding faster.
 That level of reliability requires eliminating downtime at its source.
+This is what AI SRE addresses at its core, preventing incidents before they occur and understanding systemic patterns.

 It means investing in capabilities that: